 Also known as the "Bridge Apartments," these four blocky buildings in Washington Heights sit directly on top of the Trans-Manhattan Expressway—the part of I-95 that passes through Upper Manhattan right before the George Washington Bridge—and are home to about 4,000 people.

-How exactly did these apartments (with balconies, no less!) manage to get built above a thoroughfare as fume-filled and noisy as I-95?
+So how exactly did these residential towers (with balconies, no less) manage to get built above a thoroughfare as immense and congested as I-95?

 Designed by Brown & Guenther, they were constructed in 1964 as the city looked for new ways to create middle-income housing.

-Sheathed in aluminum, the buildings sit on four concrete platforms between 178th and 179th Streets in Washington Heights).
-As you would imagine, the shaking from the trucks can be felt inside, and when the windows are open, it's loud.
+The buildings, sheathed in aluminum, sit on four concrete platforms between 178th and 179th Streets that double as foundations.
+As you can imagine, the shaking from the trucks can be felt inside, and when the windows are open, it's loud.